wiecosystem/Bluetooth/doc/devices/huami.health.scale2.md

 * Protein percentage
 * Body type

-## What can't it do
+## What we cannot do

-The current values that cannot be calculated (because they're in mi fit and not in holtek's SDK) are:
+The current values that cannot be calculated are:

-* Body score (we don't really care about this)
+* Body score
-* Body age (we probably don't care either)
+* Body age

 ## Scales